-The Sword Fern is a large perennial that grows from a crown to form spread out clump of ferns.
-The crown consists of a mass of rhizomes buried in reddish brown scales.
+The Sword Fern is a large perennial that grows from a crown to form spread out of a clump of ferns.
+The crown consists of a mass of rhizomes buried in reddish-brown scales.
 Roots explore the soil from the rhizome.
-In a mature well established clump the mass of the crown may reach 0.5 m or more in diameter.
+In a mature well-established clump the mass of the crown may reach 0.5 m or more in diameter.

 Dark green sword fern fronds stand stiffly from the crown.
 Fronds reach as tall as 1.5 meters and up to 25 cm wide.
-The upper two thirds of the frond has numerous narrow, pointed and toothed leaflets and the bottom third is usually made up of dead material.
-Near the tip of the frond the leaflets become progressively shorter.
+The upper two-thirds of the frond have numerous narrow, pointed and toothed leaflets and the bottom third is usually made up of dead material.
+Near the tip of the frond, the leaflets become progressively shorter.
 Young unfolding leaves are at first curled like a shepherd’s crook, then gradually unfurl and expand.

 On Vancouver Island, the sword fern is dominantly a coastal species, occurring on the whole Island.
 The range extends across extreme southern B.C. and adjacent Washington, Idaho and in the southeastern part of the province.